forem/forem/docs/backend/metrics.md

 ## Time series data

-We track point-int-time data by sending data points to DataDog using [Statdsd](https://github.com/DataDog/dogstatsd-ruby).
+We track point-in-time data by sending data points to Datadog using [Statdsd](https://github.com/DataDog/dogstatsd-ruby).

 Currently we run a daily metric fetching job in `fetch.rake` which is called via